Saving for university: it pays to start early

 Share

-Saving for your child’s university education may seem a challenge when the price of energy bills, petrol and food is soaring.
+Saving for your child’s university education may seem a challenge when the price of energy bills, petrol and food has been soaring.

 But the good news is you don’t need to save thousands of pounds a month to build up a reasonable pot of money.
 Investing relatively small amounts of money on a regular basis could enable your child to graduate free from debt – so long as you start early enough.